curtismchale/WPTT-ICS-Feeds/readme.txt

 == Description ==

 Adds an ICS compatible feed of your published and future posts.

-WARNING: If you have thousands of posts this is probably pretty expensive.
-As the Lorax says:

-"You have been warned!" (insert crazy eyes and finger pointing)
+By default we get 1 month ahead and behind the current day.

 == Installation ==